wlakom/gravemap-osm/README.md

 Data Binding Issue:
 Make sure that the data binding is correctly set and not being overwritten or reset to null.

-2. The map covers the inscription in "footer" which is on a white background.
+<s>2.
+The map covers the inscription in "footer" which is on a white background.</s>

 3. Depending on the language selection, Polish, English, display subtitles on the main and side page.
  -